Graph Filters for Signal Processing and Machine Learning on Graphs: Graphs and Signals

 Processing and learning tasks with graph signals include:

-\begin{enumerate} \item \emph{Signal reconstruction, including interpolation and denoising:} We often observe a corrupted version of the graph signal only at a subset of nodes.
-This may be the case of noisy measurements in sensor \cite{jablonski2017graph}, power \cite{ramakrishna2021grid}, or water networks \cite{xing2022graph}, or when a few ratings are available in a recommender system \cite{huang2018rating}.
-We want to denoise the signal or interpolate the missing values by relying on the neighboring signal values and the graph structure. \item \emph{Signal compression:} When graph signals feature nice patterns such as having similar values at neighboring vertices, it is possible to \emph{compress} the signal (with or without loss of information) by developing representations that require fewer coefficients, and storing those coefficients rather than the original signal. \item \emph{Signal classification:} This task consists of classifying different graph signals observed over a common underlying graph.
+\begin{enumerate} \item \emph{Signal reconstruction, including interpolation and denoising:} We often observe a corrupted version of the graph signal, possibly at only a subset of nodes. {Examples include} noisy or subsampled measurements in sensor \cite{jablonski2017graph}, power \cite{ramakrishna2021grid}, and water networks \cite{xing2022graph}.
+The goal is to denoise the signal or interpolate the missing values by leveraging the neighboring signal values and the graph structure. \item \emph{Signal compression:} When graph signals have similar values at neighboring vertices, it is possible to \emph{compress} the signal by developing representations that require fewer coefficients, and storing those coefficients rather than the original signal \cite{shuman2020Localized}. \item \emph{Signal classification:} This task consists of classifying different graph signals observed over a common underlying graph.
 One such example is classifying patients based on their brain recordings, as discussed above \cite{huang2016graph}. \item \emph{Node classification:} This task consists of classifying a subset of nodes in the graph given the class labels on another subset.
-Depending on the available information, there are two ways to approach this problem.
-First, when node features are available we can treat them as a collection of graph signals and leverage their coupling with the underlying connectivity to infer the missing labels.
+When node features are available, we can treat them as a collection of graph signals and leverage their coupling with the underlying connectivity to infer the missing labels.
 The state-of-the-art for this task is achieved by GNNs, which, as we shall see in Section~\ref{sec:GNN}, rely heavily on graph filters \cite{gama2020graphs}.
-Second, when node features are unavailable, we treat the available labels as graph signals and transform node classification into a label interpolation task that can be solved with graph filters \cite{sandryhaila2014discrete}. \item \emph{Graph classification / regression:} These tasks start with a collection of different graphs and (optionally) graph signals.
-The classification task assigns a label to the whole graph; e.g., classifying molecules into different categories such as soluble vs. non-soluble, whereas the regression task assigns a continuous number to each graph (e.g., the degree of solubility) \cite{wu2020comprehensive}. \item \emph{Link prediction:} Here, the goal is to infer if two nodes are connected given the current structure and the respective graph signals \cite{lu2011link}.
+When node features are unavailable, we treat the available labels as graph signals and transform node classification into a label interpolation task that can be solved with graph filters \cite{sandryhaila2014discrete}. \item \emph{Graph classification / regression:} These tasks start with a collection of different graphs and (optionally) graph signals.
+The classification task assigns a label to the whole graph (e.g., classifying molecules into different categories such as soluble vs. non-soluble), whereas the regression task assigns a continuous number to each graph (e.g., the degree of solubility) \cite{wu2020comprehensive}. \item \emph{Link prediction:} Here, the goal is to infer if two nodes are connected given the current structure and the respective graph signals \cite{lu2011link}.
 This is the case of friend recommendation in social networks, whereby leveraging the friendship connectivity between users based on their feature signals (e.g., geo-position, workplace) we can infer missing links. \item \emph{Graph identification:} This task extends the link prediction to that of inferring the whole graph structure given only the graph signals \cite{mateos2019connecting}.
-Here graph filters play a central role in modeling the relationships between candidate graph structures and the observed signals.
-We detail this problem in Sec.~\ref{subsec_gti}. \item \emph{Distributed processing:} Here the graph topology represents the structure of a sensor network and we want to distributively solve a task related to graph signals.
+Graph filters play a role in modeling the relationships between candidate graph structures and the observed signals.
+We detail this problem in Sec.~\ref{subsec_gti}. \item \emph{Distributed processing:} Here the graph topology represents the structure of a sensor network and we want to distributively solve a task related to graph signals \cite{shuman2018distributed}.
 Graph filters lend themselves naturally to this setup because they rely only on local information.
-We shall discuss in~Sec.~\ref{subsec_distSP} their use for different tasks such as distributed denoising, reconstruction, and consensus. \end{enumerate}
+In~Sec.~\ref{subsec_distSP}, we discuss their use for different distributed tasks. \end{enumerate}